nhmvienna/nhmvienna.github.io/README.md

 ### Welcome to the GitHub Page of the Natural History Museum Vienna

-This page provides information on computational science projects and activities at the NHM sVienna
+This page provides information on computational science projects and activities at the NHM Vienna

 * * *